Event Description

 The AHA’s Congressional Briefings series seeks to provide Congressional staff members, journalists, and other members of the policy community with the historical context essential to understanding contemporary issues.
 The sessions are strictly nonpartisan and avoid advancing particular policy prescriptions or legislative agendas.

-The AHA is grateful to Jared Brubaker and Purdue University for its support of this briefing.
+The AHA is grateful to Jared Brubaker and the Center for American Political History and Technology (CAPT) at Purdue University for their support of this briefing.

 Other Events